cappuccino/cappuccino.org/source/blog/2014-08-01-cappuccino-news.markdown

 - `CPDatePicker` has now the format Year/Month/Day in a `CPPredicateEditor` by default.

-- Delete methods erased entire field in a `CPTextField` when a `CPFormatter` failed.
+- Delete methods erased entire field in a `CPTextField` when an assigned `CPFormatter` failed.

+- `CPPopover` works on a platform window.

 - The edition of a selected text in a `CPTextField` through `Cucapp` works now.